jadecobra/python_tdd_exercises/source/exceptions/ModuleNotFoundError/separate_and_equal.rst

 separate and equal
 #################################################################################

-So far all :ref:`functions<what is a function?>` I have written have been in the same file_ as the tests, some are even in the same :ref:`function<what is a function?>` as the :ref:`assertions<what is an assertion?>` of the tests.
+All the :ref:`functions<what is a function?>` I have written so far have been in the same file_ as the tests, some are in the same :ref:`function<what is a function?>` as the :ref:`assertions<what is an assertion?>`.

-In earlier tests I found it better to keep :ref:`functions<what is a function?>` outside of :ref:`functions<what is a function?>` so that anything could call them from outside.
+In earlier tests I found it better to keep :ref:`functions<what is a function?>` outside of :ref:`functions<what is a function?>` so that they could be :ref:`called<how to call a function with input>` from anywhere in the file_.

-I can also place them in another :ref:`module<what is a module?>` then use the `import statement`_ to bring in the :ref:`module<what is a module?>` and test the :ref:`function<what is a function?>`.
+I can also place them in another :ref:`module<what is a module?>` then use the `import statement`_ to bring in the :ref:`module<what is a module?>` and use the :ref:`function<what is a function?>`.
 This helps me keep tests and solutions separate.

 ----